jimbou/energy_profiling/README.md

 2) a energy measuring pass that adds rapl measurig commands at the beggining and end of each BB
 3) an energy measuring pass of the computer in idle state which measures the overhead energy consumed by the computer so that it can be removed from the measurments we acquired from the second pass

+We have included 2 more folders :
+1) for the preprocessing of the data produced by the llvm passes
+2) for the creation of an energy prediction mechnanism based on the preprocessed data

+How to run an llvm pass: